Skip to main content

 • it does not include analytics, advertising, or tracking SDKs

-• Local Network is used only to discover and connect to the user's own Mac bridge, Camera only to scan the QR code, Photos only for user-chosen image attachments, and Notifications only for local on-device completion alerts
+• Local Network is used to discover the user's own Mac bridge during first setup and local connections, Camera only to scan the QR code, Photos only for user-chosen image attachments, and Notifications only for local on-device completion alerts